Inside this article

 One of the often overlooked aspects of global eCommerce is the need to stay compliant with international denied party lists and the country-specific prohibited and restricted goods lists.

 There are a lot of people in international sanctions lists with whom a marketplace is not allowed to do business.
 There are also many country-specific lists.
 In total, there are hundreds of different lists sellers should check before selling goods to a customer.

 There are many reasons some people and organizations end up on denied party lists.
 Most notably, the lists include terrorist organizations and international criminals.
 Therefore, it is pretty clear why you would want to make sure you don’t deal with customers like that.

 If a company fails to do due diligence and check their customers, there is a chance to lose one’s export license.
 In addition to fines and other restrictions.

 Import, export, and transport restrictions include the more common restrictions such as toxic, flammable, or hazardous products.
 Or restrictions on the shipping of lithium batteries which are classified as dangerous goods and need to meet carrier-specific guidelines.
 And everyone knows one can’t export illegal drugs across borders.
-Nor sell them to the wrong people.
+Nor sell them.